 Let people know how to get in touch with you.
 Phrasing it as a call-to-action rather than just listing your contact information will help increase the number of conversions your writing portfolio receives.

 I’m using marketing terms here deliberately to highlight another skill your portfolio should convey – your grasp of digital marketing techniques.
 Approach your writing portfolio from a marketer’s POV to show that you are experienced in weaving calls-to-action, buyer personas, and value props into your writing.
 This is another valuable skill that is quickly becoming a requirement.

 The secret to success for so many of the top freelance writers?
 An arsenal of high-value reviews and recommendations is included in their writing portfolios.
 When you build your portfolio with social proof, you make it easier for prospective clients to trust that you can get the job done.

 The reason this point is a bonus is that not every freelance writer is lucky enough to have a variety of client recommendations at their disposal.
 Start getting in the habit of requesting reviews after a project so you can boost the value of your portfolio.

 Writing Portfolio Examples to Influence Yours

 We’ve identified all the pieces of the writing portfolio puzzle.
 Now, how do you put them together to make something that will help you win new gigs?

-Your first step might be to take a look around at some the more prominent freelance writers and get a feel for what their portfolios look like.
+Your first step might be to look around at some of the more prominent freelance writers and get a feel for what their portfolios look like.
 That makes sense—no reason you can’t draw inspiration from the successful freelancers who have come before you.